DreymaR/BigBagKbdTrixPKL/Files/README.md

 	- Kyrillic special letters like ёЁ (for Bulmak) җ ӆ ҭ ң қ ӎ (tailed); see the Rulemak topic
 	- IPA on AltGr+Shift symbol keys?

-* Define Mirror layouts as remap cycles
+* Define Mirror layouts as remap cycles?
 	- Should be able to mirror any layout then?
 	- Make sure to apply mirroring last?

-* Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting (in Pkl_eD.ini)?
+* Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting?

 INFO: Some documentation notes